dune3d/dune3d-docs/usage.rst

 Help, I'm stuck!
 ^^^^^^^^^^^^^^^^

-In some cases, such as looking at the ZX plane, the rotate axis coincide, leaving only one rotational degree of freedom.
-In this case, hold :kbd:`Ctrl` to change the tilt axis or reset the tilt axis to go back to normal rotation.
+In some cases, such as looking at the ZX plane, the rotation axis coincide, leaving only one rotational degree of freedom when using the turntable rotation scheme.
+In this case, hold
+:kbd:`Ctrl` to change the tilt axis or reset the tilt axis to go back to normal rotation.